 Last week’s “Build a Snowman Activity Tray” was such a big hit with the hooligans that I decided to do something similar this week but with play dough instead.

-Today, I set up a Playdough Christmas Cookie Activity Tray filled with items that the children could use to make and decorate play dough “Christmas Cookies”.
+I set up a playdough Christmas Cookie Activity Tray filled with items that the children could use to make and decorate play dough “Christmas Cookies”.

 And I have to admit that I was right in there with them.
-I’m a sucker for decorating cakes and cookies, and I loved this activity as much as the girls did.
+I love decorating cookies, so I adored this activity as much as they did.

 I’ll start by telling you how we made our play dough, and then I’ll list all of the items that went into the activity tray.

 The best homemade play dough recipe: